ReelClare/Ford-Fulkerson-GrALoG-Plugin/README.md

-# Ford-Fulkerson-GrALoG-Plugin
+## Ford-Fulkerson-GrALoG-Plugin
 -----

 For those who already use GrALoG and have a number of your own plugins installed, the individual files relevant to this plugin are available in the above "Ford-Fulkerson GrALoG Plugin" folder.
-Please refer to the Plugin Installation Guide for instructions on how to introduce these files to your GrALoG workspace.
+Please refer to the "Build" section below for instructions on how to introduce these files to your GrALoG workspace.

 For those new to GrALoG, a precompiled "gralog-fx.jar" file is available for download.